dirsypark-droid/seyoungpark/README.md

 # 🌐 Hi, I'm **Seyoung Park** — Bilingual UX & Technical Writer (Korean ↔ English)

-💡 *I turn complex technology into content that users can understand, trust, and enjoy.*

 ---

 ## 🧭 About Me